 Wang is accused of entering Iran under the cover of a master’s student, but has been digitally archiving 4,500 pages of Iranian documents and conducting “super confidential research for the U.S. Department of States, Harvard Kennedy School and British Institute of Persian Studies.”
 A report from Mizan, a news agency associated with Iran’s judiciary, contains a quote from Wang in which he praises the British Institute for Persian Studies for facilitating access to Iran’s National Archives and other libraries.
 The quote was used as evidence of his spying activities, the report said, adding, “Wang admits his mission in Iran.”
 In the announcement, Iran’s judiciary confirmed that Wang is appealing the Iranian court’s initial sentence.

 On July 18, 2017, Wang’s wife Hua Qu, called on authorities to release her husband, saying he has been “unjustly imprisoned.”
 In her first comments on his case, Wang’s wife described her husband as “one of the kindest, most thoughtful, and loving men I have ever known...
 Our son has missed his father for more than a year of his young life, as my husband has been unjustly imprisoned for espionage that I know he did not and would never commit.”
 Princeton University Professor Stephen Kotkin also said, “He is innocent of the charges of espionage.”

 The U.S. State Department has not provided details on Wang’s case but has called on Tehran to immediately release “all U.S. citizens unjustly detained in Iran.”
 According to Princeton University, the U.S. communicated with and provided support to Wang while in prison.
 Since his confinement, Wang has had four consular visits by the Swiss embassy, which represents U.S. interests in Iran.
 Princeton University has also retained counsel for Wang in Iran, working daily to secure Wang’s release and to support him and his family.

-In May 2019, Wang reached his 1,000th day in prison—his wife writing in an op-ed “twice the time the American diplomats were held hostage from 1979 to 1981.”
+In May 2019, Wang reached his 1,000th day in prison—as his wife wrote in an op-ed, a period “twice the time the American diplomats were held hostage from 1979 to 1981.”